-2 construed, an organization that is not controlled by a candidate must register as a political

-5 The MUR 7592 Complaint alternatively alleges that because of the in-kind contributions made excessive contributions to some of its client committees, the available information currently suggests that it did so as a vendor of campaign services.
+2 construed, an organization that is not controlled by a candidate must register as a political registered with and reported to the Commission.
+119 Notwithstanding that the LLC may have made excessive contributions to some of its client committees, the available information currently suggests that it did so as a vendor of campaign services.
 The proposed investigation into excessive contributions by the LLC, Chakrabarti, BNC, and JD will yield information relevant to the political committee analysis, such as whether the LLC was acting as a vendor providing goods and services at the usual and normal charge.
 Therefore, we recommend that the